awsdocs/amazon-workspaces-user-guide/doc_source/workspaces-user-getting-started.md

 1. Choose **Update User**\.

 You can change your WorkSpaces password anytime\.
-For more information, see [Change Your Password](manage_workspace_client.md#client-change-password)\.
+For more information, see [Change your password](manage_workspace_client.md#client-change-password)\.

-## Choose a Client<a name="choose-client"></a>
+## Choose a client<a name="choose-client"></a>

 You can connect to your WorkSpace using the client application for a supported device or a web browser\.
-To run the Workspaces client application, you must have a Windows or Linux PC, Mac, iPad, Kindle, Chromebook, or Android tablet or phone\.
-To run Workspaces Web Access, you must have a Windows PC or a Mac running a Chrome or Firefox web browser, or a Linux PC running a Firefox browser\.
+To run the WorkSpaces client application, you must have a Windows or Linux PC, Mac, iPad, Kindle, Chromebook, or Android tablet or phone\.
+To run WorkSpaces Web Access, you must have a Windows PC or a Mac running a Chrome or Firefox web browser, or a Linux PC running a Firefox browser\.

 For information about connecting to your WorkSpace, see the following client documentation\.
 + [Android Client Application](amazon-workspaces-android-client.md)